Static Analysis

 analysis.results.inputsfor JSON or SARIF findings. - Findings are merged into the existing summary format and structured findings block.

-- Inline comments follow
+- Inline comments are disabled by default (

 showPolicyis enabled, a policy block lists packs, counts, and overrides.